Alcoholism by Country Statistics

 In general, Belarus residents used 14.6 litres of alcohol a year.
 This is equivalent to forty-nine handles of vodka for every individual.
 Clearly this systematic analysis is just too much.
 This is a country whose gross domestic product is way to high on alcohol.

-Probably one of the problems with Belarus and other countries is the physical availability of alcohol, and the drinking patterns of pure alcohol per person including underage drinking for people in an age group below 18 years.
+Probably one of the problems with Belarus and other countries is the physical availability of alcohol, and the drinking patterns of alcohol per person including underage drinking for people in an age group below 18 years.

 The status report on alcohol showed that the US in comparison reported 8.7 litres of alcohol used a year, with an equivalent of twenty-nine handles of vodka for every person.